-In the next several weeks expect an excellent bite but be prepared to search and find it and don’t get caught in the rut of thinking what was happening last season at the same time isn’t and the fish are just not biting.
-Simply there are just too many walleyes of all year classes in the eagle lake system right now to not find a good bite someplace.
-It will stabilize into very predictable locations shortly just be prepared to look a bit if needed and what was good yesterday may need a relocation tomorrow, the fish are moving around a lot which tells us they are following baitfish movements/migrations specifically.
-Generally, it is a rig and jig bite right now with jigs getting the nod over rigging except for targeting bigger fish where large dace, small suckers, and snap jigging kalin flukes get the nod.
+In the next several weeks, expect an excellent bite, but be prepared to search to find it, and don’t get caught in the rut of thinking that what was happening last season at the same time isn’t happening this year and the fish are just not biting.
+Simply, there are just too many walleyes of all year classes in the Eagle Lake system right now to not find a good bite someplace.
+It will stabilize into very predictable locations shortly; just be prepared to look a bit if needed, and what was good yesterday may need a relocation tomorrow.
+The fish are moving around a lot which tells us they are following baitfish movements/migrations specifically.
+Generally, it is a rig and jig bite right now, with jigs getting the nod over rigging, except for targeting bigger fish where large dace, small suckers, and snap jigging Kalin Flukes get the nod.
 On the shallow flats, try #5-7 Flicker Shads, ShadRaps, and Hornets.
-Because things are seemingly changing right now we will be updating weekly through rest of the season to keep you informed for upcoming trips.
+Because things are changing right now, we will be updating weekly through rest of the season to keep you informed for upcoming trips.

 Though few target them, the lake trout fishing has been good for those giving it a try.
-Jigging white kalin flukes, kastmasters, and trolling spoons with snap weights or riggers at 65-80’ has produced nice fish 8-25#’s in recent weeks on eagle in the trout holes and portage bay.
-Not many targeting bass right now either but it has been very good for those that have.
-Ron Barefield and John Stone are in camp this week as guest fishing instructors and spending lot of time targeting bass and tearing them up.
-Bays off main basins of gilberts stretch, portage bay, and nashes bay with scattered weeds and rocks or logs at 5-8’ with crawdad/perch cranks, and jigs and plastics have been giving up 30-50 fish days with fish averaging 16-17” up to 20”.
-There are also a few starting to show up on shallow humps but mostly smaller fish at this point.
+Jigging white Kalin Flukes, Kastmasters, and trolling spoons with snap weights or riggers at 65-80’ has produced nice fish up to 25 pounds in recent weeks from the Eagle Lake Trout Holes and Portage Bay.
+Not many are targeting bass right now either, but it has been very good for those who have.
+Ron Barefield and John Stone are in camp this week as guest fishing instructors, and they are spending a lot of time targeting bass and tearing them up.
+Bays off the main basins of Gilberts Stretch, Portage Bay, and Nash’s Bay have been hot.
+Look for scattered weeds and rocks or logs at 5-8’ and use crawdad/perch cranks, jigs, and plastics.
+Ron and John have been enjoying 30-50 fish days with fish averaging 17” and up to 20”.
+There are also a few bass starting to show up on shallow humps, but they are mostly smaller fish at this point.
 That big movement is still a few weeks away and when it happens will be one of the best big bass bites of the season.